HL7/davinci-pas/fsh/ig-data/input/pagecontent/specification.md

 In order to access information about a prior authorization, the provider system will need to access the payor system.
 This will require that the provider system authenticates to the payer system or an intermediary.
 The specifics of how this authentication are covered is handled within the Da Vinci HRex Implementation guide.
 PAS Servers SHOULD support server-server OAuth and MAY support mutually authenticated TLS.
 In a future release of this guide, direction will limit the option to server-server OAuth.
 Every system implementing the Prior Authorization guide will need to be aware of and follow the guidance in the FHIR Core Specification on [Clinical Safety](http://hl7.org/fhir/safety.html) and the [Security and Privacy page in the Da Vinci HRex guide](http://hl7.org/fhir/us/davinci-hrex/2020Sep/security.html).

-Once the system authentication has occurred, there will be presumed authorization for the provider to see the current state of the prior authorization.
-The system will rely on audit and regulatory/payer consequences to ensure that prior authorizations are not accessed without a legitimate business requirement.
-This approach is used because there is no reasonable way for a payer to know 'a priori' whether a given provider has a legitimate need to know tha prior authorization status or for the patient to be involved in verifying their need to know.
+Once the system authentication has occurred, the payer will perform any authorization required for the provider to see the current state of the prior authorization.

 ### Testing Requirements
 It is the intent of this implementation guide to provide specifications for the exchange of prior authorization in a way that is conducive to developing test scripts and a reference implementation (RI) that can be used to validate/exercise the IG at connectathons and during piloting and production deployment.
 It is also the intent of this guide that any test scripts will include testing of: